metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_monitoring_schedule_v1alpha1_manifest.md

 Required:

-- `monitoring_schedule_config` (Attributes) The configuration object that specifies the monitoring schedule and defines the monitoring job. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config))
+- `monitoring_schedule_config` (Attributes) The configuration object that specifies the monitoring schedule and definesthe monitoring job. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config))
 - `monitoring_schedule_name` (String) The name of the monitoring schedule.
-The name must be unique within an Amazon Web Services Region within an Amazon Web Services account.
+The name must be unique within an AmazonWeb Services Region within an Amazon Web Services account.

 Optional:

 - `tags` (Attributes List) (Optional) An array of key-value pairs.
-For more information, see Using Cost Allocation Tags (https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-whatURL) in the Amazon Web Services Billing and Cost Management User Guide. (see [below for nested schema](#nestedatt--spec--tags))
+For more information, see Using CostAllocation Tags (https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-whatURL)in the Amazon Web Services Billing and Cost Management User Guide. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--monitoring_schedule_config"></a>
 ### Nested Schema for `spec.monitoring_schedule_config`